Concentration bounds for the empirical angular measure with statistical learning applications: Upper tail dependence

 \section{Upper tail dependence}

 We set out some basics of multivariate extreme value theory (Sections~\ref{sec:RVmu} and~\ref{sec:angmeassup}) and recall a rank-based standardization procedure (Section~\ref{subsec:ranks}).
-Equipped with these notions, we describe the empirical angular measure and introduce a truncated variant (Section~\ref{subsec:empang}).
-For background, we refer to monographs such as \citep{resnick:1987, Beirlant05, deHaan2007extreme}
+Equipped with these notions, we describe the empirical angular measure (Section~\ref{subsec:empang}).
+For background, we refer to monographs such as~\cite{resnick:1987, Beirlant05, deHaan2007extreme}.